meleyal/generative-music-with-javascript/README.md

 based on ["rings" by aitor](https://thenounproject.com/term/rings/937450/) from the Noun Project.

 The samples included with Tuplet are individually licensed.
-See the LICENCE files in the [samples](src/samples) folder for details.
+See the [LICENSE](./samples/LICENSE) file in the `samples` folder for details.